hsh2438/mnist_serving_tf2.0_flask/README.md

 python3 flask_server.py #if you want to execute at background: nohup python3 flask_server.py &
 ```

+### serving using flask with gunicorn
+gunicorn flash_server:app -w 4

 ### test
 You can test rest api.
 ```